MHP-A-Porsche-Company/Hvv-case-study-frontend/README.md

 ### 2. Authentication Flow

-Implement an authentication flow using **OAuth 2.0**.
+Implement an authentication flow (**Implicit Flow**) using **OAuth 2.0**.
 This will involve redirecting hvv employees to the Identity Provider's login page, and upon successful login, the IdP will issue a token back to the client application.
 The steps involved are as follows:

+_Note: A more secure approach would be to use the **Authorization Code Flow with Proof Key for Code Exchange (PKCE)** if the Single Sign-On (SSO) service supports it._

 1. **Authorization Request**: When the user clicks "Login," the application redirects to the IdP authorization endpoint.
 This redirect includes the **clientId** and **redirect_uri** (callback URL) parameters.